 When appropriate, we will report the data breach to the ICO within 72 hours after becoming aware of it.
-Such breaches in a school context may include, but are not limited to:
+Such breaches in a Academy context may include, but are not limited to:

-- A non-anonymised dataset being published on the school website which shows the exam results of pupils eligible for the pupil premium - > Safeguarding information being made available to an unauthorised person - > The theft of a school laptop containing non-encrypted personal data about pupils
+- ➤ A non-anonymised dataset being published on the Academy website which shows the exam results of pupils eligible for the pupil premium - > Safeguarding information being made available to an unauthorised person - > The theft of a Academy laptop containing non-encrypted personal data about pupils

-16. Training
+18. Training

-All staff and governors are provided with data protection training as part of their induction process.
+All staff, governors and directors are provided with data protection training.

-Data protection will also form part of continuing professional development, where changes to legislation, guidance or the school's processes make it necessary.
+Data protection will also form part of continuing professional development, where changes to legislation, guidance or the Academy's processes make it necessary.

-17. Monitoring arrangements
+19. Monitoring arrangements